01 of 05

 When you are shopping for a sewing machine, being drawn to a machine with all the bells and whistles you can afford is not unusual.
 Now that you have those stitches, it's time to figure out how and when to use them.

 The more elaborate (or expensive) your sewing machine is, the more stitch options the machine will have.
 Most people rarely use all of the decorative stitch options but they are nice to have for embellishing and decorating.
 They allow you to be as creative as you want to be.
 Experimenting with the many types of thread is one way to expand on the decorative stitching.
 Using bobbin thread when sewing decorative stitches helps eliminate a heavy bobbin thread area.

 Be aware of the length of patterns repeating and a continual stitched area such as around a continuous neckline, so that the stitching overlaps appropriately at the end of the stitching.
 Testing the stitching on an equal length is the best way to assure that the stitching will have the proper placement.

-Many decorative stitches are very dense and difficult to remove the stitching if you are unhappy with it once it is sewn so always test your fabric, thread and stitch combination on a sample before you sew it on your item.
+Many decorative stitches are very dense and difficult to remove if you're unhappy with it once it's sewn.
+It's a good idea to always test your fabric, thread, and stitch combination on a sample before you sew it on your item.
 The amount of thread a design uses should also be taken into consideration if you do not have a lot of a particular thread on hand.
 The distance between repeated colors in variegated threads is a variable and should also be tested on a sample before you sew it on your item.

 In many cases, you may need to experiment with stabilizers that are used in machine embroidery to obtain smooth consistent decorative stitching.
 Take time to understand the basics of machine embroidery so you can make the best stitching possible.Continue to 2 of 5 below.